 Court, District of Puerto Rico against the Commonwealth and its Governor, the University and its President.
 The motion seeks relief from the stay of PROMESA, or Executive Orders related thereto, and a preliminary injunction against the Commonwealth's diversion and expropriation of pledged revenues, which constitute the University's Bonds collateral.
-On June 29, 2017, the Trustee and the University, at the direction of FAFAA, entered into a letter agreement providing that the University will transfer certain amounts in respect of pledged revenue, as defined in the trust agreement, to the Trustee on condition, among others, that through August 31, 2017 (the Compliance Period) the Trustee not institute, commence, or continue certain legal proceedings against the University, the Commonwealth or any other agency, instrumentality, or municipality thereof during the Compliance Period, except in certain enumerated circumstances.
-As agreed in the letter agreement, the University paid \$20 million on June 30, 2017 and an additional \$20 million on September 1, 2017 and continued to pay monthly to the trustee the \$4 million of pledged revenues until May 2018.
+On June 29, 2017, the Trustee and the University, at the direction of FAFAA, entered into a letter agreement providing that the University will transfer certain amounts in respect of pledged revenue, as defined in the trust agreement, to the Trustee on condition, among others, that through August 31, 2017 (the Compliance Period) the Trustee not institute, commence, or continue certain legal proceedings against the University paid \$20 million on June 30, 2017 and an additional \$20 million on September 1, 2017 and continued to pay monthly to the trustee the \$4 million of pledged revenues until May 2018.
 The University commits to transfer to the Trustee, to hold or make payments or distributions as provided under the trust agreement, in lieu of the transfer of an equivalent amount of the pledged revenues received by the University from the date hereof through August 31, 2017 as provided in the trust agreement.